anany14/Modelling_Airbnbs_property_listing_dataset/README.md

 - **Feature Engineering**: Exploring additional features or feature transformations may lead to better predictive power.

-- **Regularization Techniques**: Implementing dropout layers or L1/L2 regularization can help prevent overfitting.
+- **Regularization Techniques**: Implementing L1/L2 regularization can help prevent overfitting.

 - **Data Augmentation**: For image or text data, data augmentation techniques can be applied to increase the size and diversity of the training dataset.